Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • The number of months after the projected release date that the parent has to complete the case plan and that periods of incarceration/institutionalization/detention do not prolong the time allowed for completion;

-• The visitation and/or telephone plan with his/her children.
+• The family time and/or telephone plan with their children.

 10. Obtain a signed release of information form from the parent.
 Send the original to the institution and file a copy in the case record.